-- 1. Demand, supply, equilibrium, utility and elasticity - 2.
-Costs and market structures - 3.
+1. Demand, supply, equilibrium, utility and elasticity

+- 2. Costs and market structures - 3.
 Factors of production (including economists) - 4.
 National income and the multiplier - 5.
 Inflation, money, banking and monetary policy - 6.
 International trade, balance of payments and the euro - 7.
 Fiscal policy and taxation - 8.
 The Government in the economy (including economic development and growth, population and emigration) - Separate questions on elasticity and costs are also possible, and questions on broader topics such as the national income, Government policy the list above is just a general guide

-Please note that there is due to be a new economics course introduced this year where students will have a 20% common level research project and a 2.5hrs written exam worth 80% with Section A - short answer questions.
+Students will have a 20% common level research project and a 2.5hrs written exam worth 80% with Section A - short answer questions.
 Section B- extended response questions.
-We are currently awaiting further details on this new course.